jbiskur/nestjs-utils/packages/nestjs-test-utilities/README.md

 ### Module

-To facilitate the testing of a single module in isolation a module builder is provided that is a simple wrapper around the [@nestjs/testing](https://www.npmjs.com/package/@nestjs/testing).
+To facilitate the testing of a single module in isolation a module builder is provided that is a simple wrapper around the [@nestjs/testing](https://www.npmjs.com/package/@nestjs/testing) library.

 ```typescript
 import { TestModuleBuilder } from "@jbiskur/nestjs-test-utilities";